emca-it/OP5-Documentation/nsclient/docs/getting_started.md

 So now that we have a module loaded lets move on to actually using the module.
 The best (and most ignored) way to work with NSClient++ is to use the "test mode".
-Test mode provides you with two things.
+Test mode provides you with two things:

-1. A real-time debug log of what NSClient++ does
+1. A real-time debug log of what NSClient++ does;
 2. A way to run commands quickly and easily and see the debug log at the same time.

 To start test mode you run the following command: `nscp test`